The Trendsetting 1950s Women’s Fashion

 Audrey’s role in the 1953 film, “Roman Holiday,” featured a range of relaxed trendsetting style moments, including white rolled sleeve shirts, full midi skirts, sandals, and neck scarves.

-Check out our Ann shirt inspired by Audrey’s white shirt in “Roman Holiday.”
+Check out our Ann Linen Shirt inspired by Audrey’s white shirt in “Roman Holiday.”

 Trends popularized by Audrey in the 50s